-- 4. Subject to approval of the form of development, to all conditions, guidelines and policies adopted by Council, and to the conditions set out in this by-law or in a development permit, the only uses permitted within this CD-1 and the only uses for which the Director of Planning or Development Permit Board will issue development permits are:

-- (a) Cultural and Recreational Uses:

-- (b) Dwelling Uses, limited to Mixed-Use Residential Building;
+- 4. Subject to approval of the form of development, to all conditions, guidelines and policies adopted by Council, and to the conditions set out in this by-law or in a development permit, the only uses permitted within this CD-1 and the only uses for which the Director of Planning or Development Permit Board will issue development permits are: - (a) Dwelling Uses, limited to Multiple Dwelling; and - (b) Accessory Uses customarily ancillary to the uses permitted in this section.

-- (c) Institutional Uses;

-- (d) Live-Work Use;